TMHBBV/unbxdocs./docs/Recommendations/recommendation-integration/analytics/analytics-api-1.md

 Generating reports
 As a merchandiser or product manager you can make informed decisions and make your shopper’s experience a delightful one.

-Events\
+# Events

 Events are any action a visitor takes on your eCommerce store.

 Once deployed, the JS code tracks shopper events, using information stored within a cookie titled ‘unbxd.userId’.
 This file tracks, stores, and relays useful session-based information to Unbxd.

 This section helps you understand more about the session-based events we track, like:

-Visitor: Identifies new and returning shoppers.\
+* **Visitor**: Identifies new and returning shoppers.
-Experience Impression: Is used to track the products viewed in recommendation widgets for Similar products, Recommended for You, etc.
+* **Experience Impression**: Is used to track the products viewed in recommendation widgets for Similar products, Recommended for You, etc.
-Product Click: Is when a shopper clicks on a product in the PLP.
+* Product Click: Is when a shopper clicks on a product in the PLP.
-Product View: Is the number of times a shopper has visited a specific Product Details Page (PDP).
+* Product View: Is the number of times a shopper has visited a specific Product Details Page (PDP).
-Add to Cart: Is the number of times shoppers have added products to a cart.
+* Add to Cart: Is the number of times shoppers have added products to a cart.
 This event can be fired from both PDP and PLP.
-Cart Removal: Is the number of times a shopper has removed a product from the cart.
+* Cart Removal: Is the number of times a shopper has removed a product from the cart.
-Orders: Is the number of orders that have been successfully completed.
+* Orders: Is the number of orders that have been successfully completed.

-API Integration
+# API Integration

 In this method, you integrate the API references for every event that you want Unbxd to track.

 NOTE: In case you are using a web browser, it is recommended that you use the Browser-based integration.